 Not a Single Person on This Remote Island Has Acne—Here's Why

-Google the word "Kitava," and many of the first few search results are the Kitavan diet and its incredible health benefits.
-The island, located in Papua New Guinea, is virtually uninfluenced by Western nutritional habits—the majority of the population's diet consists of tubers (yams, sweet potatoes, and taro) as well as local fruits (coconut is a biggie), fish, and vegetables.
+Google the word "Kitava," and many of the first few search results are the Kitavan Diet and its incredible health benefits.
+The island, located in Papua New Guinea, is virtually uninfluenced by Western nutritional habits—the majority of their diet consists of tubers (yams, sweet potatoes, and taro), as well as local fruits (coconut is a biggie), fish, and vegetables.
 The overall diet is praised for its direct correlation to the well-being of its followers; Kitavan people, in addition to not having acne, rarely (if ever) face diabetes, cardiovascular diseases, or dementia.

 Staffan Lindeberg, a medical doctor and associate professor of family medicine, was one of the first to discover the fascinating diet of the Kitavan people.
-While it's a rather simple, natural diet, the fascination lies within the fact that this small island is one of the last populations on earth to still follow the same diet as its indigenous people.
+Albeit a rather simple, natural diet, the fascination lies within the fact that this small island is one of the last populations on earth to still follow the same diet as its indigenous people.
 Lindeberg and his team noticed that of the 1200 subjects examined on the island, no breakouts were observed during the 843-day study.
-This included 300 individuals between the ages of 15 and 25, when acne is most prevalent.
+This included 300 individuals aged 15 to 25 years old, when acne is most prevalent.

 As mentioned before, coconuts play a huge role in the Kitavan diet—they use it in all forms: raw, as coconut water, and as an oil for cooking.
 Coconuts have antibacterial, anti-inflammatory, and antifungal properties, making them the perfect weapon for staving off acne.
-The MCTs (medium-chain triglycerides) in coconuts also promote healthy gut bacteria, which plays an essential role in keeping the skin clear, by lowering inflammation levels.
+The MCTs (medium-chain triglycerides) in coconuts also promote healthy gut bacteria which plays in essential role in keep the skin clear by lowering inflammation levels.
 Another healthy fat that Kitavans eat is the omega-3 found in fish.
-This also helps promote healthy gut bacteria.
+These also help promote healthy gut bacteria and reduce inflammatory response.

 Alcohol, coffee, dairy, and refined grains barely (if ever) play a role in the Kitavan diet; uncoincidentally, they're all items that negatively affect the body and—you guessed it—cause breakouts.
 So it's no wonder Western societies are more acne-prone (hello, wine, pizza, pasta, cheese, and, unfortunately, all things bad that taste so good).
-If you're worried there's a slim chance you'll be able to follow this type of diet, Caspero says to take it slow: "Try reducing intake of sugar, sugar-sweetened beverages, and items that contain added sugar.
+If you're worried there's a slim chance you'll be able to follow this type of diet, head dietitian for Hum Nutrition, Alex Caspero says to take it slow.
+"Try reducing intake of sugar, sugar-sweetened beverages and items that contain added sugar.
 With so many dairy-free options on the market, it's easy to reduce intake of dairy.
 Besides their intake of fish, the Kitavans eat a predominately plant-based diet, which is consistently shown as the best diet for reduced chronic disease states and longevity.
 Clear skin is just an added bonus."